amtessier/amtessier.github.io/_pages/about.md

 My <a href="http://childphonlab.arts.ubc.ca">UBC Child Phonology Lab Website</A>!
 ---
-Many thanks to RAs Penny Raymond and Danielle Lefebvre for bringing this site to life, and to Yoann Léveillé for currently keeping it going.
+Many thanks to former RAs Penny Raymond, Danielle Lefebvre, and Akie Leesmith for bringing this site to life...

 What I Do
 ---